 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Islet Cell Tumor.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu.
+Think of that menu as a roadmap to this full guide.

 About the pancreas

 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
-It is about six inches long and is composed of two major components:
+It is about 6 inches long and is made up of 2 major components:

 Exocrine component.
-This component, which is made up of ducts and acini (small sacs on the end of the ducts), produces enzymes (specialized proteins) that are released into the small intestine to help the body digest and break down food, particularly fats.
+This component is made up of ducts with small sacs called acini at the end.
+It produces specialized proteins called enzymes that are released into the small intestine to help the body digest and break down food, particularly fats.

 Endocrine component.
 This part of the pancreas is made up of specialized cells clustered together in islands within the organ, called islets of Langerhans.
-These cells make specific hormones, specifically insulin (the substance that helps control the amount of sugar in the blood).
+These cells make hormones, specifically insulin.
+Insulin is the substance that helps control the amount of sugar in the blood.

 The most common type of pancreatic cancer is called ductal adenocarcinoma, or simply, adenocarcinoma.
 This type of pancreatic cancer begins in the exocrine component.
 Learn more about adenocarcinoma of the pancreas .

-Much less commonly, tumors can begin in the islets of Langerhans, the endocrine component.
-An islet cell tumor can also be called a pancreatic islet cell tumor, pancreatic endocrine tumor, Islet of Langerhans tumor, or pancreatic neuroendocrine tumor .
+Much less commonly, a tumor can develop in the islets of Langerhans, the endocrine component.
+These tumors may be referred to as islet cell tumors, pancreatic islet cell tumors, pancreatic endocrine tumors, islet of Langerhans tumors, or pancreatic neuroendocrine tumors .
 The rest of this section focuses on islet cell tumors.

 Subtypes of islet cell tumors

 An islet cell tumor can be either benign or cancerous.
-In addition, an islet cell tumor may be classified as either functioning or nonfunctioning.
-The cells in a functioning islet cell tumor produce hormones that cause specific symptoms, while a nonfunctioning islet cell tumor does not cause hormonal symptoms.
-Nonfunctioning tumors make up the majority of islet cell tumors.
-As a result, they are usually diagnosed at more advanced stages of disease.
+An islet cell tumor may also be classified as either functioning or nonfunctioning.
+The cells in a functioning islet cell tumor produce hormones that cause specific symptoms.
+A nonfunctioning islet cell tumor does not cause hormonal symptoms.
+Most islet cell tumors are nonfunctioning.
+Because of a lack of symptoms, these tumors are usually diagnosed at a more advanced stage.

-There are five major classifications of functioning islet cell tumors based on the hormone the cells normally make.
-However, some tumors can make two or more of these hormones at the same time:
+There are 5 major classifications of functioning islet cell tumors.
+These types are based on the hormone that the cells normally make.
+However, some tumors can make 2 or more of these hormones at the same time.

 Gastrinoma.
-A gastrinoma is an islet cell tumor that makes too much gastrin, a hormone that causes acid production in the stomach, and can result in severe ulcers.
-This is a condition called Zollinger-Ellison syndrome.
+A gastrinoma is an islet cell tumor that makes too much gastrin, a hormone that causes acid production in the stomach.
+Too much stomach acid can cause severe ulcers, a condition called Zollinger-Ellison syndrome.

 Insulinoma.
-This type of tumor makes too much insulin, causing hypoglycemia (low blood sugar).
-An insulinoma is more likely to be noncancerous; only 10% become cancerous.
+This type of tumor makes too much insulin, causing hypoglycemia, also known as low blood sugar.
+An insulinoma is more likely to be noncancerous.
+Only 10% become cancerous.

 Glucagonoma.
 A glucagonoma is an islet cell tumor that makes too much of the hormone glucagon.
 Unlike an insulinoma, a glucagonoma causes hyperglycemia, a condition where there is too much sugar in the blood.

 Somatostatinoma.
 A somatostatinoma usually develops in the head of the pancreas.
-A somatostatinoma may make somatostatin, a hormone that stops the secretion of several other hormones (such as growth hormone, insulin, and gastrin).
+A somatostatinoma may make somatostatin, a hormone that stops the production of several other hormones, such as growth hormone, insulin, and gastrin.